-This man never went to law school and never took a written legal exam.
+This man never went to law school or took a written legal exam.
 Yet, he would become one of the most respected lawyers in Illinois’ history before venturing into politics.
 Abraham Lincoln never had to worry about studying the fine print of bar exam requirements or scouring Reddit for opinions on the best bar prep, but you do.
 Here’s why.

 The Origins of Legal Examination